Used Watch FAQ's

 Bob's Watches is protected by a 256 bit SSL (Secure Socket Layer) so your information is completely secure.
 Also we will never sell or distribute your information to anyone.

 All of our watches are certified by our watch experts as a 100% authentic.
 If you have any suspicions about your watch's authenticity send it back to us at anytime and we will give you a full refund.
+Also, unless stated otherwise, use of the word "original" herein means "factory original Rolex".

-Our headquarters, which houses our retail store, is located in sunny Southern California just a few miles from the ocean in Huntington Beach.
+Our headquarters, which houses our retail store, is located in sunny Southern California just a few miles from the ocean in Newport Beach.
 We are open Monday through Friday, 9 a.m. to 6 p.m.
 (PST), while the showroom closes at 4:30 p.m. each day.
 The store is not open on Saturday or Sunday, but customers can shop at BobsWatches.com 24/7.

-Due to the nature of dealing with Rolex timepieces, i.e., security and insurance concerns, customers must call to set up an appointment to view the Rolex watches displayed on site in Huntington Beach.
+Due to the nature of dealing with Rolex timepieces, i.e., security and insurance concerns, customers must call to set up an appointment to view the Rolex watches displayed on site in Newport Beach.
 However, customers do not need an appointment to sell a Rolex.

 That said, nearly all of our transactions are completed at BobsWatches.com.
 Our goal is to make it easy for those shopping the best deal on a pre-owned Rolex to buy, sell or trade online with us.